- GDP (PPP):

 - Inflation (CPI):

 - FDI Inflow:

-Saudi Arabia’s economic freedom score is 60.6, making its economy the 82nd freest in the 2013 Index.
-Its score is 1.9 points worse than last year due to substantial declines in business freedom, property rights, trade freedom, and freedom from corruption.
-Saudi Arabia is ranked 8th out of 15 countries in the Middle East/North Africa region, and its overall score remains above the world average.
+Saudi Arabia’s economic freedom score is 66.0, making its economy the 63rd freest in the 2021 Index.
+Its overall score has increased by 3.6 points, primarily because of an improvement in business freedom.
+Saudi Arabia is ranked 5th among 14 countries in the Middle East and North Africa region, and its overall score is above the regional and world averages.

 The Saudi economy remained moderately free this year.
 Although the government has greatly improved the kingdom’s fiscal health, it has a long way to go to get excessive spending and deficits under control.
 Further liberalization of the investment regime and toughening of anticorruption efforts are also needed to increase economic freedom and diversify the economy.

 IMPACT OF COVID-19: As of December 1, 2020, 5,907 deaths had been attributed to the pandemic in Saudi Arabia, and the economy was forecast to contract by 5.4 percent for the year.